ppy/osu-wiki/news/2024/2024-02-03-new-featured-artist-rocket-start.md

 **5** happy hardcore/electro house/upbeat bass tunes can be found on [**Rocket Start**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/400), all of which are pre-timed and *not* pre-mapped (that's your job).

-*Elite Storyboarder* [Shmiklak](https://osu.ppy.sh/users/5504231) gathered some mappers to create a map of [Sushi Blast](https://osu.ppy.sh/beatmapsets/2069690) for this announcement.
+*Elite Storyboarder* ::Shmiklak::{ user-id=5504231 } gathered some mappers to create a map of [Sushi Blast](https://osu.ppy.sh/beatmapsets/2069690) for this announcement.
 Take a peek at that and everything else:

 <div align="center">
     <video width="95%" controls>